dinisvieira/xamarin-intro-worshop/Guide-Windows.md

 ![](images/WinPhoProjectFiles.png)

-* 3) Open the MainPage.xaml and replace the existing StackPanel code with the Grid defined in the code below.
+* 3) Open the MainPage.xaml and replace the existing 3 lines of markup code with the StackPanel and Button code with the Grid defined in the code below.

         <Grid>
 	        <Grid.ColumnDefinitions>